Ayeser/BurgerPicker/README.md

 On the bottom of the site the user can input new burgers.
 This data persists and is maintained by a MySQL database.
 The deployed site is hosted through Heroku, and the dynamically created content is handled via Handlebars.

-This is a simple site showcasing the use of technologies including: MySQL, Node, Express, Handlebars, and a homemade ORM.
+This is a simple site showcasing the use of technologies including: MySQL, Node, Express, Handlebars, and a homemade ORM using AJAX calls.